fhswf/MLPro/README.md

 # MLPro
-A Synoptic Framework for Standardized Machine Learning Tasks in Python
+Machine Learning Professional - A Synoptic Framework for Standardized Machine Learning Tasks in Python